transpose-publishing/landscapeStudy/analysis_notes.md

     - be not helpful, since year coverage might vary.
 - Citations?
 This is essentially the same as h-index, just decomposed into single articles. would suffer the same fate.

+# Missing data questions
+What about column AC? (coreview Policy) rows 24 and 27 are not clear.

+apart from those rows, in most instances data can be copied two rows down